 —John McKnight, Codirector, Asset-Based Community Development Institute, and coauthor of The Abundant Community

 An author of four books, Paul Born is a motivational speaker and workshop facilitator who loves the power of stories.
 He is considered among North America’s leaders on topics of Community and Collaborative Action.
 Paul is a skilled communicator/teacher and an exceptional dialogue facilitator, having delivered hundreds of keynotes and workshops for audiences around the world.

 Using a unique development process, Paul customizes or co-develops workshops, presentations and learning events to integrate concepts and ideas specific to your group.
 He works in partnership with you to deeply understand the issues facing your organization or community and the goals you hope to achieve.

-Paul Born has been featured locally and nationally for his work in poverty reduction and community building.
+Paul Born has been featured locally, nationally and internationally for his work in poverty reduction and community building.